 Additional course material not present in the textbook will be distributed to the class when needed.
 Extra problems can be found in the recommended texts.
-The Schaum series book has a number of worked problem solutions making it a good investment.

-Course Outcomes (Program) [UULO]
+Course Outcomes (Program Outcomes) [UULO]

 Upon completion of this course, students will be able to: